 Cannellini shelling beans are available in the late summer and fall months.

-Cannellini beans are believed to have originally been cultivated in Argentina but have long been celebrated as a staple of Italian cuisine.
-Cannellini beans appeared in North America prior to the 1900’s and can be successfully grown in U.S. Department of Agriculture plant hardiness zones 5 to 13.
-Cannellini beans prefer ample sunshine and cooler temperatures but are not frost tolerant.
-Cannellini beans can be harvested and used as a fresh shelling bean, or they can be left to dry on the vine.
+Cannellini shelling beans are believed to have originally been cultivated in Argentina but have long been celebrated as a staple of Italian cuisine.
+Cannellini shelling beans appeared in North America prior to the 1900’s and can be successfully grown in U.S. Department of Agriculture plant hardiness zones 5 to 13.
+Cannellini shelling beans prefer ample sunshine and cooler temperatures but are not frost tolerant.
+Cannellini shelling beans can be harvested and used as a fresh, or they can be left to dry on the vine.
 Dried on the vine pods are ready for harvest about seventy-five days after planting when the leaves of the plant have fallen, and pods are slightly shriveled and very dry.

-People have spotted Cannelini Shelling Beans using the Specialty Produce app for iPhone and Android.
+People have shared Cannelini Shelling Beans using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.

 About 6 days ago, 7/25/21